Mytk0/ErebosC2/README.md

 # Erebos C2

-A custom command and control framework built for authorized penetration testing and red team operations.
+A (work in progress) custom command and control framework built for authorized penetration testing and red team operations.

 ## Architecture